shortcircuitaudio/loopy-docs/howto.md

 - use a good quality center punch to set a drilling guide for each hole.
 It is very important especially for the holes on the front panel
 - drill every hole with a pilot bit (either 2mm, 2.5mm or 3mm works, but I usually tend towards the smaller size)
-- work your way up through the holes up to the right size for your components, but don't overdrill the front panel 5mm LEDs holes
+- work your way up through the holes up to the right size for your components, but don't overdrill the front panel 5mm LED holes
 - slightly overdrill the holes on the backpanel, as this will make easier to insert the PCB at the end
 - clean the enclosure and get ready for soldering ![Drilling Template](./img/DSCF1489.jpg "Drilling Template")